JasperBraun/SDRAP/README.md

 The value of this parameter determines the number of base pairs an alignment must cover, and which are not already covered by previously considered (possibly merged) alignments, to be considered for preliminary annotation.

 ---

-#### Alignment merging

-##### Max shift

-* non-negative integer
-* `t` in algorithm description

-The value of this parameter determines the maximum discrepancy between the relative positions of the corresponding end points of the precursor and product regions of two alignments, for them to be considered for merging.

-##### Max distance

-* non-negative integer
-* `d` in algorithm description

-The maximum number of basepairs between the precursor intervals and between the product intervals (separately) allowed for two matches corresponding to these intervals to be considered for merging.

----

-#### Gaps and pointers

-##### Min gap length

-* positive integer
-* `u` in algorithm description

-The minimum number of basepairs between two consecutive preliminary matches in the product for the region to be annotated as a gap.

-##### Compute pointers

-If checked, pointers will be computed; else they will not be computed.

-##### Min pointer length

-* positive integer
-* `v` in algorithm description

-The minimum intersection size of two consecutive preliminary matches in the product for the overlapping region in the product sequence and the corresponding two regions in the precursor sequence to be annotated as pointers.

----